Danijel Šturm

-Danijel Šturm (born 4 January 1999) is a Slovenian footballer who plays as a winger for Aluminij, on loan from Maribor.
+Danijel Šturm (born 4 January 1999) is a Slovenian footballer who plays as a winger for Slovenian PrvaLiga side Celje and the Slovenia national team.

-Career
+Club career

 After playing in the lower divisions in Slovenia and Switzerland, Šturm joined Slovenian top division club Maribor in the summer of 2021.
 He made his league debut on 18 July 2021 against Celje, and scored his first goal for Maribor the same month against Urartu in the UEFA Europa Conference League qualifiers.

+International career

+Šturm made his debut for the senior Slovenia national team on 20 January 2024 in a friendly against the United States.